We’re Humans, Not Machines

 Decisions define our lives; we sift through hordes of information to make crucial ones that go on to map our life’s trajectory.
 As humans, we are lauded as rational beings capable of thought and reasoning, and our brains are touted to be one of the most able computers in the known world.
 Yet somehow, there is another expression that exists to contradict this paradigm: “to err is human.”

-If we were as capable of faultless reasoning, then there would not have been the need for computers.
+If we were as capable of faultless reasoning, then there would not have been the need for computers to help make the different types of decisions we need to make.
 In fact, we may not be as capable of processing data and information as we might think we are.
 What hinders our rational decision-making capabilities is also the side of us that makes us so unique: our emotions and experiences.
 The “erring” in our judgements is caused by an acute set of conditions known as cognitive biases.

 What are Cognitive Biases?